ManuelMeekattukulam/MagicLeapApp/README.md

 # MagicLeapApp
-Creating a Magic Leap Application
+Creating a Magic Leap One Application